 Step 3: Mold the crayons.

 Remove the melted wax from the stove.
-Pour it immediately into a mold after they are melted because the wax will start to set up fast.
-You can use a metal cookie cutter or any other shaped container of your choice filling them up to the edges Make sure to spray line your container with a non-stick spray before pouring.
+Pour it immediately into a mould after they are melted because the wax will start to set up fast.
+You can use a metal cookie cutter or any other shaped container of your choice filling them up to the edges.
+Spray line your container with a non-stick spray before pouring.
 Let the candle set for 5 minutes then put the wick.

 Step 4: Insert the wick.

 Make a small hole in your half-set candle with a toothpick or a pointed crayon end.
-Insert a premade wick with a metal base and lightly press the wax around it with your finger.
-Adjust the wicks making sure they are centered.
+Insert a pre-made wick with a metal base and lightly press the wax around it with your finger.
+Adjust the wicks making sure they are centred.
 Leave about 1/2-1 inch of wick above the candle.
 Trim off the excess wax with a knife.
 Wait until the wax is completely cooled and hardened.
-Use a spoon or a knife to poke one side of the mold until the candle slides out.
+Use a spoon or a knife to poke one side of the mould until the candle slides out.

 Step 5: Design and name your candle.

-Lastly, make your own traditional design on the paper or sticker using the colored pens and markers.
+Lastly, make your traditional design on the paper or sticker using coloured pens and markers.
 You might want to put your name or other things you want to name your crayon candle and stick it on your candle container to make it more personal.

 And now we have a custom made crayon candle to give to your loved ones or for your personal use, and even to start up a business.

-Things to use: gel wax, zinc wicks, glass container, hot glue, knife, essential oil or fragrance, liquid color dye, thermometer, stove, oven or microwave, stainless steel pot, teaspoon, embeds like marbles, glitters, sea shells, crystals, pebbles, jewels, pearls, etc., colored pens and markers, pencil, blank papers or stickers.
+Things to use: gel wax, zinc wicks, glass container, hot glue, knife, essential oil or fragrance, liquid colour dye, thermometer, stove, oven or microwave, stainless steel pot, teaspoon, embeds like marbles, glitters, seashells, crystals, pebbles, jewels, pearls, etc., coloured pens and markers, pencil, blank papers or stickers.

 Step 1: Cut the gel wax.